Class IterableSubject

 public void isInOrder()

-Fails if the iterable is not ordered, according to the natural ordering of its elements.
+Checks that the actual iterable is ordered, according to the natural ordering of its elements.
 Ordered means that each element in the iterable is greater than or equal to the element that preceded it.

 Throws: